kaushilk/pdsnd_github/README.md

 Bike Share

 ### Description
 Analyzes bike share data across 3 cities.
+Can adjust the month and day of week.

 ### Files used
 3 csv files